CEREBR4L/TheConsortiumDevLog/README.md

     <h1 style="font-weight: 700;">The Consortium: Development Log</h1>
 </div>

-Development log for a 2D top-down futuristic colony simulator, resource management and automation game built in unity, called The Consortium.
+Development log for a 2D top-down futuristic turn-based colony simulator, resource management and automation game built in unity, called The Consortium.

 ### **Want to know more?**